hmlongco/Factory/README.md

 And finally, note that calling register also *removes any cached dependency from its associated scope.* This ensures that any new dependency injection request performed from that point on will always get the most recently defined instance of an object.

+This technique can also be handy when doing registrations in a project with multiple modules.
+See: [Factory: Multiple Module Registration](https://betterprogramming.pub/factory-multiple-module-registration-f9d19721a31d?sk=a03d78484d8c351762306ff00a8be67c)

 ## AutoRegistering

 If you use the above technique to create optional registrations across multiple modules in your project you may find that you need to register some instances prior to application initialization.
 If so you can do the following.